Haspamelodica/Charon/README.md

 which from then on represents that student-side object toward exercise code.
 (Internally, each student-side object is assigned a unique ID, which is stored in each SSI.)

+Calling methods on the returned SSIs will make Charon command the student side to execute the respective action analogously to prototypes.

 <details>
 <summary>Example</summary>